aliabdelazim/face-detector/README.md

 ### GET /uploader/images/:id

 This endpoint is used to get a specific image uploaded by the user along with the extracted faces.

-## Architecture

-The solution is based on microservice architecture. the diagram in the main directory shows the architecture of the solution.
-diagram file: `faces-detection-diagram.drawio.png`